JoelStansbury/widgetron/README.md

   -f FILE, --file FILE  Path to notebook to convert. (must be .ipynb) -deps DEPENDENCIES [DEPENDENCIES ...], --dependencies DEPENDENCIES [DEPENDENCIES ...]
                         List of conda-forge packages required to run the widget (pip packages are not supported).
+  -c CHANNELS [CHANNELS ...], --channels CHANNELS [CHANNELS ...]
-  -p PORT, --port PORT  4-digit port number on which the notebook will be hosted.
+                        List of conda channels required to find specified packages.
+Order is obeyed.
+Any specified channels are followed by local and conda-forge (so don't add either of those) -p PORT, --port PORT  4-digit port number on which the notebook will be hosted.
   -n NAME, --name NAME  Name of the application (defaults to the notebook name).
   -o OUTDIR, --outdir OUTDIR